-Scott Grey of WTIC got out in front of a story/rumor that a local businessman was going to bring back the Whalers.
-We all have heard rumors over a thousand times of this nature.
-Larry Gottesdiener comes to mind in 2006, Mayor Perez just a short time after.
-If you pick a name out of a hat of influential people in Hartford, they have probably been in a Whaler return rumor.
-Just this very morning another piece of news came out from the Governor regarding the NHL.
-The old adage came to mind; “where there is smoke there is fire."
+There is always a rumor about the Whalers and maybe that's what has annoyed the Hartford sports media these last 17 years.
+The Larry Gottesdiener rumors come to mind from back in 2006, Mayor Perez and his failed attempt just a short time after.
+If you pick a name out of a hat of influential people in Hartford, they have probably been in a Whaler return rumor or attempt.
+This morning another piece of news came out from the Governor regarding the NHL, yet another rumor.
+The old adage came to mind again; where there is smoke there is fire.
 Intentional smoke or not the NHL story grew on social media from there and the mainstream media took the approach that this was just another wild goose chase.

 Dennis House the senior anchor at WFSB channel 3 tweeted that he had confirmed the rumor was false as well.
-I don't believe House did that for just news, I believe he did it because he also wanted to know.
+The confirmation was only that the leaked name of the investor wasn't actually the investor Malloy is referring to.

 I appreciate it when Hartford sports media does its job.
 House isn't even technically in that field but he is appreciated greatly by Whaler Nation for the attention he gives to the capital city’s chances.